-This policy applies to councillors and co-opted members.
-It gives guidelines on how to use social media, sets out how we can effectively manage social media usage and indicates how any risks or pitfalls can be minimised or mitigated.
-The following risks have been identified with social media use (this is not an exhaustive list):
+- 3.1.
+This policy applies to Councillors and Co-Opted Members.
+It gives guidelines on how to use social media, sets out how we can effectively manage social media usage, and indicates how any risks or pitfalls can be minimised or mitigated.
+The following risks have been identified with social media use (this is not an exhaustive list): - Virus or other malware (malicious software) infection from infected sites. - Disclosure of confidential information.

-- Virus or other malware (malicious software) infection from infected sites. - Disclosure of confidential information. - Damage to the Council's reputation. - Social engineering attacks (also known as 'phishing'). - Bullying or "trolling".
-An internet "troll" is a person who starts arguments or upsets people, by posting inflammatory or off-topic messages online with the deliberate intent of provoking readers into an emotional response or of otherwise disrupting normal discussion, often for their own amusement. - Civil or criminal action relating to breaches of legislation. - Breach of safeguarding through the use of images or personal details leading to the exploitation of vulnerable individuals. - Breach of the code of conduct for members through inappropriate use.

-In light of these risks, the use of social media sites should be regulated to ensure that such use does not damage the Council, its employees, councillors, partners and the people it serves.
-As such this policy aims to ensure:

-- A consistent and corporate approach is adopted and maintained in the use of social media. - Council information remains secure and is not compromised through the use of social media. - Users operate within existing policies, guidelines and relevant legislation. - The Council's reputation is not damaged or adversely affected.
+- Damage to the Council's reputation. - Social engineering attacks (also known as phishing). - Bullying or 'trolling'.
+An internet 'troll' is a person who starts arguments or upsets people by posting inflammatory or off-topic messages online with the deliberate intent of provoking readers into an emotional response or otherwise disrupting normal discussion, often for their own amusement. - Civil or criminal action relating to breaches of legislation. - Breach of safeguarding through the use of images or personal details leading to the exploitation of vulnerable individuals. - Breach of the Members' Code of Conduct through inappropriate use. - 3.2.
+In light of these risks, the use of social media sites should be regulated to ensure that such use does not damage the Council, its employees, Councillors, partners, and the people it serves.
+As such this policy aims to ensure: - A consistent and corporate approach is adopted and maintained in the use of social media. - Council information remains secure and is not compromised through the use of social media. - Users operate within existing policies, guidelines, and relevant legislation. - The Council's reputation is not damaged or adversely affected.